InsciteAnalytics/Climate-WorldBank/README.md

 ### Phase 1 ([WB Scraper](https://github.com/InsciteAnalytics/Climate-WorldBank/blob/master/World%20Bank%20DB%20Scraper.py))
 - __Introduction__: Macroeconomic data (Independent Features) were obtained from World Bank's Indicators API; it was accessed using wbdata library for python.
 Temperature data (Target Feature) was obtained using World Bank's climate API; it was accessed using wbpy library.
 - __Process__:
 1. World Bank's database has regional data.
 The primary regional division used is countries.
-Therefore, the API requires country code commands when requesting data.
-Thus forming a list of countries was the first stage.
+The API requires country code commands when requesting data.
+Thus, forming a list of countries was the first stage.
 2. The second major requirement is the Indicator code needed by the API which tells it to provide the requested macroeconomic indicator (for instance GDP per capita).
-Thus a dictionary of indicators was developed.
+Thus, a dictionary of indicators was developed.
 3. Temperature data (Target feature) was obtained from a separate API; the WB climate API.